Postpartum haemorrhage due to uterine atony, when uterotonics fail to control bleeding.

 2.4 Associated treatment

-– Antibiotic therapy IV: ampicillin 1 g + metronidazole 500 mg or amoxicillin/clavulanic acid 1 g, every 8 hours, until the balloon is removed.
+– Antibiotic therapy: ampicillin IV 1 g + metronidazole IV infusion 500 mg or amoxicillin/clavulanic acid IV (dose expressed in amoxicillin) 1 g, every 8 hours, until the balloon is removed.

 – Start or continue blood transfusion to correct anaemia.

 Hourly monitoring: vital signs, urine output, fundal height, vaginal bleeding, volume of blood collected in the collecting bag, SpO2 (if available).

 If there is no blood flowing into the collection bag but the fundal height is increasing, the catheter may be blocked by clots: check to make sure it is open by instilling 15 to 30 ml of sterile 0.9% sodium chloride.

 If there is no blood flowing into the collection bag, no vaginal flow, no increase in fundal height and the patient is stable, the bleeding is controlled: leave the balloon in place for 24 hours.

 After 24 hours, remove half the injected volume from the balloon and check bleeding and vital signs after 30 minutes:

 – If there is no visible bleeding and the patient is stable, completely deflate and remove the balloon.

 – If the bleeding starts up again, re-inflate the balloon for another 6 to 8 hours and/or consider surgery.